spectram/astrospectram/content/sideprojects/green-saao.md

 ---
-title: Green SAAO - A sustainability movement
+title: Green SAAO - A Sustainability Movement
 subtitle: >-
  Green SAAO, a vision with a deep commitment to the environment, a prism with a mind of its own, a telescope with a sustainable response function,